adam-0522/SATEasily-content-ops-starter/content/pages/index.md

       - title: hoW
         subtitle: PT & QB
         text: >
-          Bluebook practice test and SAT question bank should be your best friends for this test.
+          Bluebook Practice Test and SAT Question Bank should be your best friends for this test.
 Take a practice test and analyze your shortcomings, then focus on the specific type of question with the official QB.
         image:
           url: /images/icon2.svg
           altText: Featured icon two